Master of Public Administration

 Developing Networks - Students at the GSG have the opportunity to form relationships and networks with their fellow students from a range of metropolitan and regional agencies and authorities.

 International applicants should apply through the International Office.

 Local applicants and Graduate Diploma graduates wishing to apply for the Master of Public Administration should complete an online application through Sydney Student.

-Local students currently enrolled in the Graduate Diploma in Public Administration program wishing to articulate to the Master of Public Administration should complete the Application to Upgrade form and submit it to the GSG Office.
+Local students currently enrolled in the Graduate Diploma in Public Administration program wishing to articulate to the Master of Public Administration should complete the online Postgraduate Coursework Upgrade form.
+Once completed it will be forward through to the GSG.